-Formed in November 2017, we are a Community Group run by volunteers that aims to change the way that planning authorities consider the impact of rural development upon ecosystems and communities.
+We are a Community Group, formed in November 2017 and run by volunteers, that aims to make planning authorities consider the multiple impacts of rural development upon ecosystems and communities.

 The campaign originated in the villages of Aldington, Bonnington, Bilsington, Brabourne, Brook, Hastingleigh, Ruckinge and Smeeth (which form Saxon Shore Ward), as well as Shadoxhurst, all of which are part of Ashford Borough in Kent.
-The campaign has grown to embrace any rural area, parish or village within the Borough that shares it’s aim to protect the countryside and rural lifestyle that we all love via the adoption of the Landscape Protection Policy.
+It has grown to embrace any rural area, parish or village within the Borough that shares our aims:

-The campaign was launched to give residents a voice to express their feelings about the pace and scale of continuous development within rural areas, and the intention, through Policy HOU3a in the emerging Ashford Local Plan 2030, to permit potentially uncapped (minor) residential development in even the remotest of Borough villages.
+The campaign was launched to give residents a voice to express feelings about the pace and scale of continuous development within rural areas.
+This has accelerated in the South East following recent changes to National Planning Policy and increased government housing targets.

 We want residents to be able to identify and preserve the special characteristics of their areas so that development, when it comes, meets local needs and supports the environment, biodiversity and community values that drew people to live there.

-We are challenging the planning authorities with a new idea and are approaching both local and national government with the aim of inspiring a whole new way of thinking about sustainable development.
+We are challenging the planning authorities with a new idea and are approaching Ashford Borough Council with the aim of inspiring a whole new way of thinking about sustainable development.

 What do we want?